nextcloud/tables/README.md

 ### API
 - coming soon

+## License
+This app goes under the GNU Affero General Public License v3.0.
+The used [tabulator](http://tabulator.info/) framework is published with the MIT license.
+Please make sure to mathe the license within your project.

+Well, it is free to use this software.
+But please think about a donation.
+See below.

 ## Security
 This is a private project.
 I do my very best to keep this app secure for a professional usage.
 If you have any hints about securing this app, you are very welcome.